-The Company will not pay dividends out of or (by charging all or part of the Funds' fees and expenses to capital) effectively out of capital except for Jupiter Asia Pacific Income, Jupiter Dynamic Bond, Jupiter Dynamic Bond ESG, Jupiter Global Ecology Bond, Jupiter Global Ecology Diversified, Jupiter Global Emerging Markets Corporate Bond, Jupiter Global Emerging Markets Short Duration Bond and Jupiter Global High Yield Bond, which charge all or a part of their respective fees and expenses to capital (as further described below).
+The Company will not pay dividends out of or (by charging all or part of the Funds' fees and expenses to capital) effectively out of capital except for Jupiter Dynamic Bond, Jupiter Dynamic Bond ESG, Jupiter Global Emerging Markets Corporate Bond, Jupiter Global Emerging Markets Short Duration Bond, Jupiter Global High Yield Bond and Jupiter Global Sovereign Opportunities, which charge all or a part of their respective fees and expenses to capital (as further described below).

-As of the date of this Prospectus:
+As of the date of this Prospectus, Jupiter Dynamic Bond, Jupiter Dynamic Bond ESG, Jupiter Global Emerging Markets Corporate Bond, Jupiter Global Emerging Markets Short Duration Bond, Jupiter Global High Yield Bond and Jupiter Global Sovereign Opportunities charge expenses to:

-- (a) Jupiter Asia Pacific Income and Jupiter Global Ecology Diversified charge expenses to capital for all Share Classes: and - (b) Jupiter Dynamic Bond, Jupiter Dynamic Bond ESG, Jupiter Global Ecology Bond, Jupiter Global Emerging Markets Corporate Bond, Jupiter Global Emerging Markets Short Duration Bond, Jupiter Global High Yield Bond and Jupiter Global Sovereign Opportunities charge expenses to: - (i) income for all Acc Share Classes; and - (ii) capital for all Inc and Inc Dist Share Classes.
+- (i) income for all Acc Share Classes; and - (ii) capital for all Inc and Inc Dist Share Classes.